KUL - JED

 • Which airlines offer Wi-Fi service onboard planes from Kuala Lumpur to Jeddah?

-KLM, Malaysia Airlines, Garuda Indonesia, and Lufthansa offer inflight Wi-Fi service on the Kuala Lumpur to Jeddah flight route.
+KLM, Malaysia Airlines, and Garuda Indonesia offer inflight Wi-Fi service on the Kuala Lumpur to Jeddah flight route.

 • Which aircraft models fly most regularly from Kuala Lumpur to Jeddah?